kgateway-dev/kgateway/docs/content/guides/traffic_management/request_processing/graphql/_index.md

              name: default-productpage-9080
              namespace: gloo-system
      ```
-   * `schema_definition`: A schema definition defines queries and types that reference the resolvers.
+   * `schema_definition`: A schema definition determines what kind of data can be returned to a client that makes a GraphQL query to your endpoint.
+The schema specifies the data that a particular `type`, or service, returns in response to a GraphQL query.
+In this example, fields are defined for the three Bookinfo services, Product, Review, and Rating.
+Additionally, the schema definition indicates which services reference the resolvers.
+In this example, the Product service references the `Query|productForHome` resolver.
      ```yaml
      schema_definition: |
        type Query {